CreativeInquiry/PEmbroider/README.md

 * Be sure to have already installed [Processing v.3.5.4](http://processing.org) or higher.
 * [Download](https://github.com/CreativeInquiry/PEmbroider/blob/master/distribution/Pembroider/download/Pembroider.zip) the precompiled PEmbroider library .ZIP directly from [here](https://github.com/CreativeInquiry/PEmbroider/blob/master/distribution/Pembroider/download/Pembroider.zip).
+* **For an automated install,** try using Processing's Contribution Manager.
+Navigate as follows in the Processing app: *Sketch* → *Import Library* → *PEmbroider*.
+This will open the Contribution Manager, where you can browse for PEmbroider.
-* Unzip the PEmbroider .ZIP file and install it in your Processing *Libraries* directory.
+* **For a manual install,** Unzip the PEmbroider .ZIP file and install it in your Processing *Libraries* directory.
 More detailed instructions for doing this can be found [here](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library).
 * Restart Processing.
 You should now be able to open and run some of the example programs, which you can find inside the PEmbroider directory, or [here](examples/README.md).
-* To add PEmbroider to a Processing sketch, navigate as follows in the Processing app: *Sketch* → *Import Library* → *PEmbroider*.
 * See [here for instructions](https://github.com/CreativeInquiry/STUDIO-Embroidery-Machine) on using the STUDIO's Husqvarna Viking Designer Jade 35 embroidery machine.